The Line of Duty

 Chips off the old block

 Esther Emily Johnson remained in the house in Tooting Graveney she had been living in at the time of her husband’s death.
-She died at the age of seventy-one, in 1943, and there is something poignant in the fact that even in her final years she was not allowed to draw a line under her experience of war.
+She died in her early seventies, and was buried in the same grave as her poor husband, with a headstone erected by the officers and men of the Clapham Division of the Metropolitan Police.
+The year was 1943, and there is something poignant in the fact that even in the final stage of her life she was not allowed to draw a line under her experience of war.
 But she was never alone, for her daughter, Elsie, lived with her right to the end.

 Elsie never married and stayed in her childhood home until her own death in 1987 at the age of eighty-two.
 We know very little about her life, only that on the outbreak of the Second World War she was employed as a shorthand typist, and that she put her skills to use as a volunteer in an Air Raid Protection report centre, making her own significant contribution to the national cause.
 She really was her father’s daughter.